 Writing, editing, spiritual directing, mentoring, singing, jewelry making, skiing, curly-haired gentlewoman

 Barbara Mulvey Little is a communications professional with over 25 years of experience in writing, editing, media, public relations, marketing, corporate training, event planning & fundraising.

-As a freelance writer/editor for more than a decade, her articles and columns have appeared in regional newspapers, magazines, and websites earning her coveted “above-the-fold” newspaper placement and magazine cover articles.
+She has earned coveted “above-the-fold” newspaper placement and magazine cover articles.
 She was also one of the founding writer-editors for a regional website that won an Edward R. Murrow award for Best Television Site (Small Markets).
 Barbara has also produced entertainment and marketing video content, winning a “best marketing video” award from the Boys & Girls Clubs of America.